 If you have a computer with a large amount of available storage, you might not even notice this useless data.
 It’ll stick around for 10 days until Windows automatically cleans it up.
 But, if you’re pressed for space, you’ll want to clean it up as soon as possible.

 These Files Let You Downgrade for 10 Days

-Upgrading between “builds” of Windows 10–like from Windows 10’s November Update to Windows 10’s Anniversary Update–is treated the same as upgrading to an entirely new Windows operating system.
+Upgrading between “builds” of Windows 10–like from Windows 10’s Fall Creators Update to Windows 10’s April 2018 Update–is treated the same as upgrading to an entirely new Windows operating system.

 However, this folder uses more than 10 GB of space on your hard drive.
 Windows will automatically remove it after 10 days, but you can remove it sooner to free up the space immediately.